Behind the Label: A Blueprint for Safer Chemicals in the Marketplace.

 These commitments respond to consumer concerns, but they are only one step in addressing the much larger problem of potentially unsafe chemicals in food today and their effect on our health.

-- Sharing insights on how today’s business leaders are improving chemicals management;
+- Insights on how today’s business leaders are improving chemicals management;

-- Sharing tools for best-in-class safer chemical policies and practices your company can use; and
+- Tools for best-in-class safer chemical policies and practices your company can use; and

-- Recommending employee engagement and business procedures that can help every company lead on safer chemicals.
+- Recommendations on employee engagement and business procedures that can help every company lead on safer food.

 For companies just beginning their safer chemicals journey, Behind the Label provides a basic blueprint for safer chemicals in the marketplace with our 5 Pillars for Industry Leadership.